libsdl-org/sdlwiki/SDL3/SDL_GetRelativeMouseState.md

 ###### (This is the documentation for SDL3, which is the current stable version.
 [SDL2](https://wiki.libsdl.org/SDL2/) was the previous version!)
 # SDL_GetRelativeMouseState

-Retrieve the relative state of the mouse.
+Query SDL's internal buffor for the synchronous mouse button state and accumulated cursor motion since last call.

 ## Header File